Richard Henshall: Haken

 Haken was formed by school friends Ross Jennings (vocals), Matthew Marshall (guitar), and Henshall at first in 2004.
 The members parted ways for a while to study at university, reuniting in 2007.
 The current members hired Peter Jones on keyboards and Raymond Hearne on drums.
 Jones left soon after, and was replaced by Diego Tejeida.
 Charlie Griffiths was found on guitar, and Henshall brought in To-Mera bandmate Tom Maclean on bass.

 Henshall has composed most of Haken's songs by himself and contributed to some of the lyrics.
 He composed the whole Aquarius album alone, most of Visions (except "Premonition", co-written with keyboardist Diego Tejeida and bassist Thomas MacLean; and "Insomnia", written by all members), and most of The Mountain (except "As Death Embraces", written by Tejeida).
 In this album, Henshall (as well as every other instrumentalist in the band) contributed with lyrics for the first time, on the song "Cockroach King".
 He would be credited as a lyricist again in the band's 2014 EP Restoration, for the song "Crystallised" (co-written with Hearne and Griffiths).
 Affinity (2016) and Vector (2018) both credited all songwriting to every band member.

 Opinaut

 Opinaut formed in early 2011 from a group of four musicians working at the Sutton Music Centre.
 All four were talented multi-instrumentalists who worked in music full-time as session players and tutors.
 The members are: Jon Hart on vocals, John Vince on drums, Henshall on guitar, and Samuel Brooks on bass.
 Opinaut’s style is a merge of drum and bass rock with dreamy electro vibes and epic chord sequences.
 Their EP Oxygen was released in 2011 and is available online.

-Influences

-Henshall has named many influences, such as jazz and conventional progressive rock, as well as many notable acts, such as Dream Theater, Allan Holdsworth, Shawn Lane, John Petrucci, Wes Montgomery, Chet Atkins, Jerry Reed, Yes, Pain of Salvation, Jethro Tull, Johann Sebastian Bach, Debussy, Rachmaninov, Chopin, Gomez, Muse, Pink Floyd, Mozart, Aphex Twin, Magnum, Earth, Wind & Fire, Jordan Rudess, Prince, Michael Jackson, Queen, The Beatles, Ocean Colour Scene, Al Di Meola, John Williams, Danny Elfman, Ray Charles, The Pharcyde, De La Soul, Jeff Beck, EPMD, James Brown, Symphony X, Adagio, Devin Townsend, Knuckledust, Stampin, ELP, Björk, Sigur Rós, Bob Dylan, Opeth, Curtis Mayfield, RATM, Sikth, Hatebreed, and Mike Oldfield, among others.